rabeckett/propane/docs/docs/02_Tutorial/3_Language_Overview.md

       192.168.0.0/[16..32] or
       169.254.0.0/[16..32]

 This defines `Princeton` to be AS number 500.
-Even though it is not included in our topology file, we can refer to other ASes such `Princeton` by directly referring to its AS number.
+Even though it is not included in our topology file, we can refer to other ASes such as `Princeton` by directly referring to its AS number.
 The second line defines a `Peer` (with free exchange of traffic) to be the set containing `Sprint` and `Level3`.
 The set notation is just syntactic sugar for set union (`Sprint + Level3`).
 The last definition defines private address space as a range of different prefixes.
 The notation `10.0.0.0/[8..32]` means any prefix for `10.*.*.*` with length between 8 and 32 inclusive.
 We use the `or` operator to match any of a number of different prefixes.

 Let us now implement the first three parts of the specification.
 For all traffic, we want to prefer `Cust` over peers, and to prefer `R2` over `R1`.
 We can add these constraints with the following Propane definition:

     define prefs = {
-      private => drop
+      private => drop,
       true => exit(R2 >> Cust >> Peer)
     }